National Institutes of Health, Public Health Service, HHS.

-The invention relates to a method and apparatus for DNA sequencing, also known as Two Dye Sequencing (TDS).
-This invention is based on Fluorescence Resonance Energy Transfer (FRET), a technology increasingly in use for Start Printed Page 47161several molecular analysis purposes.
-In particular, the method consists of: (1) Attachment of engineered DNA polymerases labeled with a donor fluorophore to the surface (chamber) of a microscope field of view, (2) addition to the chamber of DNA with an annealed oligonucleotide primer, which is bound by the polymerase, (3) further addition of four nucleotide triphosphates, each labeled on the base with a different fluorescent acceptor dye, (4) excitation of the donor fluorophore with light of a wavelength specific for the donor but not for any of the acceptors, resulting in the transfer of the energy associated with the excited state of the donor to the acceptor fluorophore for a given nucleotide, which is then radiated via FRET, (5) identification of the nucleotides most recently added to the primer by recording the fluorescent spectrum of the individual dye molecules at specific locations in the microscope field, and (6) converting the sequential spectrum into a DNA sequence for each DNA molecule in the microscope field of view.
+The invention relates to a method and apparatus for DNA and RNA sequencing, also known as Two Dye Sequencing (TDS).
+This invention is based on Fluorescence Resonance Energy Transfer (FRET), a technology increasingly in use for several molecular analysis purposes.
+In particular, the method consists of: (1) Attachment of engineered DNA polymerases labeled with a donor fluorophore to the surface (chamber) of a microscope field of view, (2) addition to the chamber of DNA with an annealed oligonucleotide primer, which is bound by the polymerase, (3) further addition of four nucleotide triphosphates, each labeled on the base with a different fluorescent acceptor dye, (4) excitation of the donor fluorophore with light of a wavelength specific for the donor but not for any of the acceptors, resulting in the transfer of the energy associated with the excited state of the donor to the acceptor fluorophore for a given nucleotide, which is then radiated via FRET, (5) identification of the nucleotides most recently incorporated into the complementary nucleic acid strand by recording the fluorescent spectrum of the individual dye molecules at specific locations in the microscope field, and (6) converting the sequential spectrum into a DNA sequence for each DNA molecule in the microscope field of view.

 The prospective exclusive license will be royalty bearing and will comply with the terms and conditions of 35 U.S.C.
 209 and 37 CFR 404.7.
 The prospective exclusive license may be granted unless, within 60 days from the date of this published Notice, NIH receives written evidence and argument that establishes that the grant of the license would not be consistent with the requirements of 35 U.S.C.
 209 and 37 CFR 404.7.

-Director, Division of Technology Development and Transfer, Office of Technology Transfer, National Institutes of Health.
+Director, Office of Technology Transfer, National Institutes of Health.

 BILLING CODE 4140-01-P